The eLicensing system is back online. The launch of the new and improved system has been postponed to spring 2021. Learn more.

 If you are employed by a public school district in a position that does not require a CDE-issued license, fingerprints shall be submitted pursuant to 22-32-109.8 C.R.S. for your employing school district.
 Before beginning, you must obtain your school district's CBI account number which begins with CONCJ----.
-This CONCJ number can be obtained from your school district's human resources department.
+You may obtain this number from your school district's human resources department.

 Q: I live outside of Colorado, do I have to come to Colorado to be fingerprinted?

-Q: I see that a Social Security Number is required, but do not have a one.
+Q: I do not have a Social Security Number.
 How may I obtain one?

-A: Please visit https://www.ssa.gov/ssnumber/ for more information and to initiate the process.
+A: Visit https://www.ssa.gov/ssnumber/ for more information and to initiate the process.

-Q: What happens if my fingerprints are rejected by the CBI or the FBI?
+Q: What if my fingerprints are rejected by the CBI or the FBI?

-A: If your fingerprint submission is rejected by the CBI, they will notify you.
-If your fingerprint card is rejected by the FBI, CDE will notify you via the email address you have associated to your eLicensing account.
-In either case, you will need to follow any instruction(s) that accompanies your notification.
-A rejection is generally related to the quality of the prints and has nothing to do with a criminal history finding.
-If you were printed at an IdentoGO location and the prints were rejected, they will reprint you free of charge.
+A: If your submission is rejected by CBI, they will notify you.
+If your submission is rejected by the FBI, CDE will notify you via the email address you have associated with your eLicensing account.
+In either case, you will need to follow all instructions that accompany your notification.
+Generally, rejections are related to the quality of the prints, not with a criminal history finding.
+If you were printed at an IdentoGO location and the prints were rejected, IdentoGo will reprint you free of charge.

-Q: Can I still mail in an older hard-copy print card?
+Q: Can I still submit a hard-copy fingerprint card?

-A: Yes, but not directly to CDE or CBI.
-You must mail your card to a CBI-approved vendor card conversion center.
-Click here for instructions to mail your card to IdentoGO.
-Select the best option from the choices (icons) detailed above and then select the "Submit A Fingerprint Card by Mail" link.
-For more information on how to obtain a hard-copy fingerprint card, view additional FAQs.
+A: Yes, but not directly to CBI.
+You must mail your card to a CBI-approved vendor card conversion center, which at present is via IdentoGo.
+Select the appropriate icon above, select IdentoGo and then select the "Submit A Fingerprint Card by Mail" link.
+For information on how to obtain a hard-copy fingerprint card, view additional FAQs.

-A: Generally no, you will need to select one of the options above to schedule an appointment at an approved fingerprinting center.
-However, pursuant to Colorado House Bill 19-1186, if you work for a Colorado school district/BOCES/charter school and the district is more than 20 miles from a fingerprinting center, your district/BOCES/charter school can request that fingerprints be taken by the law enforcement agency that has jurisdiction in that area.
-If you get printed outside an approved fingerprinting center, you still will need to select one of the options above and then the "Submit A Fingerprint Card by Mail" link (IdentoGo only) and then follow the instructions on how to mail your card to a card conversion center.
+A: Most people will need to select one of the options above to schedule an appointment at an approved fingerprinting center.
+However, pursuant to Colorado House Bill 19-1186, if you work for a Colorado school district/BOCES/charter school and the district/BOCES/charter school is more than 20 miles from a fingerprinting center, your district/BOCES/charter school can request that fingerprints be taken by the law enforcement agency that has jurisdiction in that area.
+If you get printed outside an approved fingerprinting center, you still will need to select the appropriate icon above, select IdentoGo and then the "Submit A Fingerprint Card by Mail" link.

-If your prints were submitted at one of the CBI-approved vendors, by clicking one of the options above, processing time can take hours up to two(2) weeks (in rare cases).
+If your prints were submitted at one of the CBI-approved vendors via one of the icons above, processing time can take anywhere between a couple of hours to two(2) weeks (in rare cases).
 If you mailed a hard-copy print card to one of the CBI-approved card conversion centers, the process can take up to six (6) weeks.

 - Do NOT mail fingerprint submissions to the Colorado Department of Education (CDE) or the Colorado Bureau of Investigation (CBI).
 You must choose from one of the options above to submit a fingerprint card.
-If you send your fingerprint card to CDE, it will be destroyed for security reasons.
+Any fingerprint card sent to CDE is destroyed for security purposes.